What is What is business process outsourcing??

 Want to learn more about outsourcing?
 Check out the Inside Outsourcing book as well as the Inside Outsourcing book review today!

-Escalation is when the first-hand customer service representative was not able to resolve a complaint raised by the customer.
-Complaints are then raised to tier-2 agents who can give better solutions to the problems.
-These tier-2 agents have better knowledge about the matter.
+When the first-hand customer service representative is not able to resolve customer complaints, it is then raised to tier-2 agents or supervisors who can give better solutions to the problems.

-Customers tend to be on the verge of their emotions when seeking escalations; thus, the senior agent who will handle the escalation should always be prepared.
-Professionalism and being courteous are required when dealing with irate customers.
+Customers tend to be on the verge of their emotions when seeking escalations; thus, the senior agent or supervisor who will handle the escalation should always be prepared.
+Professionalism and courtesy are required when dealing with irate customers.
 What is an escalation process?

 Designed around the whole customer service operations, this process outlines a path that allows the customer service reps to make decisions that reflect the rules of the management.